 - All visitors and contractors must be signed in and out of the school buildings and issued with visitor's badges.
 Care is taken to ensure that badges are recovered from visitors when they leave to prevent the system losing credibility.
-We impress on visitors the need to wear the badge at all times. - Visitors on site will be accompanied by a member of staff to their destination and will be returned to Reception by a member off staff in order to "sign out" of school. - Teachers will not allow any adult to enter their classroom if the school visitor's badge does not identify them.

-- Pupils are encouraged to let staff know about people on the premises who are not wearing a badge.
-Where appropriate and safe, staff will challenge those individuals who do not appear to have followed the signing in and badge wearing procedures. - All contractors working on site who are not engaging in regulated activity, but whose work provides them with an opportunity for regular contact with children (regardless of whether the contractor works on a single site or across a number of sites/schools) must: - be segregated from pupils by physical means, time or a combination of both; or - be supervised at all times when children may be present (or children always supervised); or - hold DBS certificates (without a children's barred list check) a letter confirming that this is the case from the contractor's employer is sufficient providing the date of the Employers Letter is added to the Single Central Record (where applicable). - Risk Assessments will be conducted for the 'Use of Contractors Child Protection'.
+We impress on visitors the need to wear the badge at all times. - Visitors on site will be accompanied by a member of staff to their destination and will be returned to the office by a member off staff in order to "sign out" of school. - Teachers will not allow any adult to enter their classroom if the school visitor's badge does not identify them. - Pupils are encouraged to let staff know about people on the premises who are not wearing a badge.
+Where appropriate and safe, staff will challenge those individuals who do not appear to have followed the signing in and badge wearing procedures. - A Contractors Safety Information Sheet and Code of Conduct for Adults Visiting or Working on School Site Leaflet have been prepared to share with contractors and visitors admitted to the site so that all are aware of the safety procedures in operation. - All contractors working on site who are not engaging in regulated activity, but whose work provides them with an opportunity for regular contact with children (regardless of whether the contractor works on a single site or across a number of sites/schools) must: - be segregated from pupils by physical means, time or a combination of both; or - be supervised at all times when children may be present (or children always supervised); or - hold DBS certificates (without a children's barred list check) a letter confirming that this is the case from the contractor's employer is sufficient providing the date of the Employers Letter is added to the Single Central Record (where applicable). - Risk Assessments will be conducted for the 'Use of Contractors Child Protection'.
 For further details, refer to our Procedures for 'Protecting Children when Contractors are Working in Educational Settings' held separately.